-System board connector Type of card or feature using the connector Number in picture
+System board connector Number in picture

-J14 Television card / video card 1
+J17 Television card / video card 1

-JP5 Wake Up on Ring 2
+J25 Wake Up on Ring modem 2

 Use the following picture to identify card cable connectors on your system board:

 Setting jumpers

 When you install an adapter card, you might have to set switches or move jumpers to make the card work properly with any cards that are already installed.
 If you install a Plug and Play adapter card, however, you typically do not have to change any switch or jumper settings after you install it.
 The computer and the card automatically work together to make sure the settings are correct.